 We improved the procedure when to show the notification to be even more user-friendly:

-When the user closes or clicks the notification bar, we know that he noticed the notification.
+When the user closes or clicks the notification bar, we know that they noticed the notification.

 After this we do not show it again for a week, because this means the user has seen the bar

-but has some reason not to update his browser right now.
+but has some reason not to update their browser right now.

 Knowing this, we do not want to bother the users, but only remind them some longer time later.